-Changes in Internal Controls over Financial Reporting
+Changes in Internal Control over Financial Reporting

-We have made no changes in our internal controls over financial reporting during the quarter ended July 5, 2015 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There was no change in our internal control over financial reporting that occurred during the period covered by this Quarterly Report that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+The remediation plan described above began in the third quarter.